cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

   vectors of the same length, such that they all add up to the input vector, and each proper subset of the vectors are indistinguishable from random.

+* `cast(typ: type, val: object) -> object` returns the input value unchanged.
+  This is only present to assist with static analysis of the Python code.
+  Type checkers will ignore the inferred type of the input value, and assume the output value has the given type.

 # Overview

 ~~~